 - Education — Stash makes sure that you learn to invest with confidence by providing information on all the basics.

 - Low Fees on Larger Accounts — On account balances of $5,000 and greater your annual fee is just 0.25%.

 - Low Minimum Deposit — You can open an account for less than what it will cost you for a Happy Meal at McDonald’s.

 - Delayed Trading Execution — As a long-term investor this won’t be a problem, but it could be an issue if you plan to actively trade your account.
 It's possible that an order placed today won't be executed until the next day.

 - No Website Access - Currently the Stash service is available only on Apple's iOS and Android devices.
-Website access is not available.
+The website is available only for signup and content.

 The fact you can diversify your holdings with such a small amount of money is an incredible advantage to the very small investor.
-And they provide professional investment advice, including specific investment recommendations.
+And Stash provides professional investment advice, including specific investment recommendations.
 This enables you to be involved in the investment process in a hands-on way; you can learn as you go, always assisted by the advisory service.

-Stash could be the perfect investment app if they offered more competitive fees with larger deposits.
-While the service is very cost effective on smaller accounts, you might want to consider alternatives when looking for more advanced investment options at a possibly cheaper rate.
+Stash could be the perfect investment app if it offered more competitive fees with smaller deposits.
+The service is very cost effective on larger accounts.